SilasDerProfi/weeping-snake/README.md

 ### Run

-To run the code (and build it if you haven't already), you need to run `dotnet run --project src/WeepingSnake.ConsoleClient` in the directory of your clone
+To run the code, you need to run `dotnet run --project src/WeepingSnake.ConsoleClient` in the directory of your clone